For many of us, the first question that comes to mind when we discover we’re pregnant is “can we afford it?”

-One little hack that works for me is buying a high-quality prepared sauce (for example, Butter Chicken) and making my own delicious but still cheap favourite Indian takeaway.
+One little hack that works for me is buying a high-quality prepared sauce (for example, Butter Chicken) and making my own delicious but still cheap fave Indian takeaway.

 You save money and still get a delicious meal – and much less plastic waste.

-Taking on extra jobs or working all the overtime you can isn’t good for anyone’s health, especially so if you are pregnant.
+Taking on extra jobs or working all the overtime you can isn’t good for anyone’s health, more so if you are pregnant.

-Think easy couch-friendly options like scanning your groceries with Homescan or iRi or answering surveys with Opinion World, Valued Opinions or Toluna.
+including couch-friendly options like scanning your groceries with Homescan or iRi or answering paid online surveys with Opinion World, Valued Opinions or Toluna.

 Nielsen Mobile will pay for around $50 a year just for installing their app or software on your computer and allowing them to track your browsing history.